mthdht/lantern-docs/docs/guide/introduction.md

 Everything else (size, radius, spacing, shadow, etc.) are straightforward presets.
 When a component **receives a prop** like `size="lg"`, Lantern retrieves `theme.size.lg` and applies those classes.

 :::warning Important Distinction
 Theme props are only applied if the component **accepts that prop**.
-Adding `spacing` to your theme doesn't automatically make it available—you need to add `spacing?: string` to your component's props first.
+Adding `spacing` to your theme doesn't automatically make it available.
+You need to add `spacing?: string` to your component's props first.

 ```vue
 <!-- This works if Button has a 'size' prop -->